sandybradley/qMiner/README.md

 Why CPU ? - CPU miners are more energy efficient and mass accessible.

-Why co-ordinate ? - Instead of an exponentially increasing has power competition, we can have an energy efficient co-ordinated effort. i.e. less waste.
+Why co-ordinate ? - Instead of an exponentially increasing hash power competition, we can have an energy efficient co-ordinated effort. i.e. less waste.

 What is the incentive ? - Positive incentive feedback structures are important for sustainability and popularity.
 Here is my proposed structure: